umassd-dataviz/CIS470-Activity-9/README.md

 2. Use the Cyclomatic Complexity metric to find the MM-Complexity: V(G) = e – n + 2

-Submit the results in the form of a MarkDown or Word Document.
+Submit the results in the form of a Zip file of the code and MarkDown or Word Document in myCourses.

-* It is OK if your tests do now have full coverage in this activity.
+## Final Note: It is OK if your tests do now have full coverage in this activity.